JoysGitHubPortfolio/LifeAnalysis/README.md

 # Life in Data

-## Introduction
+## Summary
-I used a digital well-being mobile app.
-Tracked various lifestyle features to motivate me to improve my habits and used feature engineering through the Shannon-Entropy theory to chain habits for a more productive day.
-It was seen that 4 variables were redundant i.e. they are constant with respect to time.
-Hence they could be eliminated from the dataset.
-This allowed for dimensionality reduction.
+Used a well-being mobile app & feature engineering to chain habits for a more productive day.
+It was seen that 4 variables were redundant i.e. they are constant w.r.t. time.
+Hence they could be eliminated from the dataset, allowing for dimensionality reduction.
+Notably, sugar consumption was linked with socials.
+It is hypothesised there is a difference in mentality between a 'relaxed day' and a 'productive day' as the productivity histograms clearly show at least a bimodal distribution.
+Moreover, there is an 80% increase in productivity hours between the combination of (no-sugar + no-social) and (sugar + social) days.

-<br></br>
+Otherwise, the strongest correlation between any variables is between bedtimes: the ML algorithm successfully predicts that a 6 a.m. wake-up is preceded by an 11 p.m. bedtime the day before.
+A 6 a.m. wake-up has the greatest effect on the expected productivity.
+Hence, simply ensuring these 4 variables are achieved can boost one's output.
+However, a certain level of socialising is necessary for well-being.
+One can be mindful of their diet & exercise to offset the nonchalant approach that is taken when going out.

 ## Method
 ### Gantt Chart for Lifestyle Habits
 ![screenshot](Images/GanttChart.png)